-It’s that time of year again, when the sun sets far too early, it’s freezing outside, and probably wet too.
-Your bike is still dirty from last weekend, and you forgot to pump up the tyres.
-You haven’t even put on your kit yet, but your motivation to get out and ride is already gone.
+Cycling motivation can waver throughout the year.
+When the sun sets early, it’s freezing and outside, your bike is still dirty from last weekend, and you forgot to pump up the tyres, remaining motivated on the bike is no simple feat.
+Before you even put on your kit, your cycling motivation is already shot.

 It can be difficult to stay motivated for cycling year-round.
 Cycling is a tough sport, as it usually divulges into some sort of purposeful physical and psychological suffering.
 But we choose to do it because it makes us feel good: it's fun, it keeps us fit, and helps us connect with friends.
 We explore new roads, experience the great outdoors, and achieve things we never thought possible.